-The significant amount of Rear access and Rear Parking will ensure there is safe and efficient vehicular movement along the Corridor, and allow for the safe movement of bike riders and pedestrians.
+The significant amount of Rear access and Rear Parking will ensure there is safe and efficient vehicular movement along the Corridor, and allow for the safe movement of cyclists and pedestrians.

-There are several sites within Precinct 3 where the Rear Access and Front Parking Typologies has been identified to accommodate the small lots which have a narrow depth.
+There are three sites within Precinct 3 where the Rear Access and Front Parking Typologies has been identified to accommodate the small lots which have a narrow depth.

-Sites towards the eastern end of Precinct 3 have the Front Access, Front Parking Typology identified, given the physical constraint to provide rear access and to be consistent with Main Roads WA Vehicle Access Strategy.
+Two sites towards the eastern end of Precinct 3 have the Front Access, Front Parking Typology identified, given the physical constraint to provide rear access and parking due to the proximity to the Tonkin Highway.

-Access arrangements are to consider the existing stables area north of the Corridor.
+Access arrangements are to consider the existing stables area north of the Corridor

-Precinct 3 will be supported by an extensive movement network along the Corridor, comprising existing at-grade pedestrian crossings, an existing pedestrian underpass and existing onstreet cycle lane.
-Precinct 3 is also serviced by the high frequency bus network and associated bus stops.
+Precinct 3 will be supported by an extensive movement network along the Corridor, comprising existing at-grade pedestrian crossings, an existing pedestrian underpass and existing on-street cycle lanes.
+Precinct 3 is also serviced by the Priority Rapid Public Transport Route route and associated bus stops.